handsontable/handsontable/docs/next/guides/columns/column-freezing.md

 [[toc]]

+## Overview

+Column freezing locks specific columns of a grid in place, keeping them visible while scrolling to another area of the grid.
+We refer to frozen columns as *fixed*.
+Columns can be frozen during initialization and by the user.

 ## Freeze columns at initialization

-To make the columns on the left hand side frozen (we call them "fixed"), you need to pass the option `fixedColumnsLeft` in the Settings object.
-Remember that the container in which you initialize the data grid will need additional CSS attributes to be set: `width` and `overflow: hidden`.
+To freeze the columns on the left-hand side, you need to pass the option `fixedColumnsLeft` in the Settings object.
+The container you initialize the data grid in will need additional CSS attributes configured: `width` and `overflow: hidden`.

 ::: example #example1
 ```js